 Here are some other questions and thoughts to help you choose a provider.

-- What kind of helpful resources do they offer for free on their site?
+- What kind of helpful resources do they offer for free?
 Do they blog, offer newsletters, books, guides, videos or things like that?

 - How long is access to the course for?
 If you are taking an online course then most of them have limited access from 2-6 months.
 Longer term access is better because you are going to need to review what you have learned.
 There is no one course that is going to prepare you for life.